Would you like to be supported by an INTEGRATE mentor for the first few months of your new role?

-Would you like to become a mentor and share your experience to help new staff?
+Would you like to become an INTEGRATE mentor and share your experience to help new staff?

 “Knowing that I had someone I could go to if I had a question or a problem really helped me to survive my first few months.”
 Mentee